Pmookerjee/media-sync/README.md

-# Script to pull media from one mongo db into another
+# Script to copy media files from one mongo db into another

 ## usage